bruab/bruab.github.io/blip-thanks.md

 ![gif of me typing, seeing a new subscriber, giving thumbs up](/images/newsletter-ty.gif)

-You'll get an email month or so.
+You'll get an email every month or so.

 If you ever have a question or suggestion, just hit Reply on any email.
 I read every message.